-- your keys cannot be copied except by a registered locksmith and with written authorisation
+- your keys can't be copied except by a registered locksmith and with written authorisation

-- your locks cannot easily be ‘picked’ or drilled
+- your locks can't easily be ‘picked’ or drilled

 - you have a ‘master key’ system, where all locks are the same type and keys are available to open one, several or all locks as necessary